 A dislocation at the sternoclavicular joint is relatively uncommon and can be difficult to diagnose on plain radiography – check for pain and bogginess over this area.
 CT is the imaging modality of choice.
 Anterior dislocations are usually treated conservatively.
 Posterior fractures can be associated with injury to the great vessels and should always be reduced in theatre

-Fractures of the scapula are usually caused by significant force so are often associated with other injures.
+Fractures of the scapula are usually caused by significant force so are often associated with other injures, especially rib fractures.
 Most scapula fractures are treated conservatively though some will require operative repair (eg: glenohumeral joint instability, severe displacement of scapula neck, open fractures)

 Blunt lung injuries can occur with or without rib fractures